Nationwide CIO: Here's how we centralised IT

 Our conscious decision has been invest in digital, invest in data, invest in next-gen technology so that we can provide the kind of customer experience we need.
 But we’re making an even bigger investment in core systems replacement because we don’t think those other investments would actually work or pay off if we didn’t do the former.

 InfoWorld: Tell me about the most exciting initiatives happening right now.

 Keller: I’m very, very excited about our core transformation programs.
-We have just about completed moving all of our claims to Guidewire and the productivity of the claims organization is up dramatically.
+We have just about completed moving all of our claims to Guidewire and the productivity of the claims organisation is up dramatically.
 The productivity of IT in that area is up dramatically.
 We’ve cut development timelines and costs by 60 percent, meaning that we can do two and a half times as much work in a given amount of time for a given amount of money than we used to do -- and we can start to build customer-facing digital capabilities radically faster and better and do things we couldn’t even have done before.

-We’re beginning the rollout of our personalized policy administration, and that’s where a lot of our direct consumer interaction will be.
-When both personalized policy and claims are done, I really think we will save a whole bunch of money internally.
+We’re beginning the rollout of our personalised policy administration, and that’s where a lot of our direct consumer interaction will be.
+When both personalised policy and claims are done, I really think we will save a whole bunch of money internally.
 We’ll be much more agile as a business, so we can change products or pricing or internal processes much better and we can create a much better customer digital experience.

 Getting these core transformations done isn’t sexy.
 It’s very heavy, hard lifting, very expensive.
 But when you see what it enables, the dramatic business and technology simplification and the real benefits of being on a modern architecture, I actually find that very exciting.
 The cool stuff that you can build on that is also very exciting.